 As the name suggests, content services platforms are all about enabling an easy and secure flow of relevant information throughout your entire organisation.
 So when it comes to optimising your existing content services platform or configuring an entirely new one, it pays to ask yourself these four key questions to help you drive increased productivity and growth in your hybrid workplace, both now and in the future.

 1. Is your content accessible?

-It’s not uncommon for organisations to use complex sales processes.
-The steps involved could include an array of touchpoints as sales representatives court the customer - everything from meeting the customer in person, to answering technical queries, creating quotes in the CRM, and, once quotes are accepted, sending the quote to the appropriate department to process and ship the order.
+It’s not uncommon for organisations to follow complex sales processes.
+The steps involved could include an array of touchpoints as sales representatives court prospective customers - everything from chatting to the customer online, to answering technical queries, creating quotes in the CRM and sending the quote to the appropriate department to process and ship the order.

-As you can imagine, with such a complex process that touches so many departments (sales, implementation, logistics and finance), it can be difficult to make sure that every department is always on the same page.
-But if at any point, the process is stalled, and the departments are unaware of it because they simply don’t have access to the information, you risk becoming incredibly inefficient.
+As you can imagine, with such a complex process that touches so many departments (sales, implementation, logistics and finance), it can be difficult to make sure that every department is always on the same page, especially if there have been multiple changes in the transition to hybrid working.
+If at any point the sales process stalls and the departments are unaware of it because they simply don’t have access to the information, you risk becoming incredibly inefficient.
 This is why providing ready access to information is extremely important if you want to make a good impression on the customer and process that sale efficiently.

 So, how can you tell if your content is accessible?

 - Remote staff can access what they need with an internet connection and mobile device.